-Transcripts - All course work taken at a college outside the U.S. must have all credits and grades converted to the U.S. system.
+Transcripts - All course work taken at a college outside the U.S. (with the exception of Study Abroad) must have all credits and grades converted to the U.S. system.
 There are a number of organizations that provide this service for a fee.
 Below find a few organizations that provide credential conversions.
-The International Credential Report is required and should be sent to VMCAS by September 17th deadline for all international applicants (including Canada).
-Credential Reports should be sent to VMCAS with the exception of Canadian Colleges and Universities.
-These should be sent directly to Cornell Veterinary College Admissions Office.
+The International Credential Report is required and should be sent to VMCAS by September 15th deadline for all international applicants.

 You will also need to have the transcripts translated if the course work is listed on official transcripts in a language other than English.

 CEGEP diploma courses (Quebec)- The courses can be used for entry level prerequisites, but the grades and credits will not be used in the GPA calculations (cumulative, prerequisite, or science).

 American Association of Collegiate Registrars and Admissions Officers

 Web Site: http://accrao.org

 International Education Research Foundation, Inc.

 International students admitted and deposited into the DVM degree program will need to complete a "Certification of Finances" form and provide documentation of the ability to pay all four years.
 Students are billed by semester like all students once the documentation is provided.
 Once the form and documentation is received along with a copy of their passport, a student visa can be generated.